 When tech advances a field, it creates new jobs to replace the old ones lost, but who is left on the scrap heap?
 The men and women who have spent their adult life in an industry, too old to be fully retrained, end up taking entry-level jobs in other areas.
 Those entry-level jobs that would have been taken by the computer science grad just out of school – while applying for other work – are now taken by the guy with three kids and a mortgage.
 Retraining rarely works, why?
 Well, from a business standpoint, they have to consider the cost of training someone up to a high level who may only have an effective work life of another ten years … as you say, it’s market driven.

 You say that the worker will be transferred to another division, but this is unrealistic.
-What skills does a person who has spent his adult life driving an enormous truck across country have that are transferable to this new sector?We value your comments!
-Please weigh in on our comment section below.
+What skills does a person who has spent his adult life driving an enormous truck across country have that are transferable to this new sector?Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com